Cash Management Agreement

-If you have been issued a debit card or ATM card for your Account, there may also be limitations that apply to your use of the card.
+If you have been issued a debit card for your Account, there may also be limitations that apply to your use of the card.
 Please refer to the applicable cardholder agreement provided to you with your card for information on any applicable limitations and other terms.

 You cannot withdraw funds by check, and we do not permit you to create checks drawn on your Account.

 Before permitting a withdrawal or other transaction, we may request that you provide us with additional information or documentation that we deem necessary to confirm your identity or to prevent illegal activity.
 We may refuse the transaction if you do not comply with our request.

 3.7.
 Transfers To or From Connected Bank Accounts

 You may be provided with the ability to link another bank account you have with another financial institution (“connected bank account”) to your Account with us to make inbound and outbound ACH transfers between the connected bank account and your Account through the Online Banking Services.
 An “inbound transfer” moves funds into your Account from a connected bank account.
 An “outbound transfer” moves funds from your Account to a connected bank account.
 We will facilitate transfers to a connected bank account separate and apart from any access we provide you to the ACH Origination Service (see Section 5 below).

 For inbound transfers, we will debit your connected bank account and credit your Account with us on the next business day after you initiate the transfer.
 The funds you transfer to your Account will be made available to you by the fifth (5th) business day after the funds have been credited to your Account.

 For outbound transfers, we will debit your Account with us and credit your connected bank account on the next business day after you initiate the transfer.
 The financial institution that holds your connected bank account determines when those funds will be made available to you in your connected bank account.